ajmorton/advent_of_code/2024-pypy/Thoughts.md

 # Day 08 - Resonant Collinearity
 Good day.
 00:07:47/413, 00:12:45/420
 Runtime is already well under a millisecond.
 Just golf the code and be done with it.
 There's a linear equations solution in this but the current code performs approx 2000 checks so it's not getting faster than that.

+# Day 09 - Disk Fragmenter
+Another good day with 00:08:00/231, 00:29:25/606.
+New PB on the silver star and probably top 200 if you only count the legitimate (read: non-LLM) times.
+Started with a simple insertion sort for part 1 and then had to migrate to extent lists for part 2.
+There's a fun little pattern where my loop vars were k,j,i instead of i,j,k as I realised I needed an earlier loop twice.
+Part 2 worked on the first execution which was a nice surprise.

+15ms is the slowest day so far.
+Would like to get that under 10 later on.
+Saved an extra 40% of runtime by removing the redundant -1 block ID from the holes list, so less tuple destructing is a good candidate.